 Just what made Nagarjuna such a badass?
-One believer, Karl Jaspers said that in Nagarjuna’s philosophy “everything can be formulated negatively and positively . . .
+The existentialist philosopher Karl Jaspers said that in Nagarjuna’s philosophy “everything can be formulated negatively and positively . . .
 Not only is the opposition between true and false transcended but also the opposite of this opposition.
 In the end no definite statement is possible.”

-Nagarjuna was a demolition expert.
-He blew-up all operations of thought, views, and statements by clarifying how everything is ultimately empty, and then he demolished emptiness with sunyata-sunyata, the emptiness of emptiness.
+In this way, Nagarjuna was a demolition expert.
+He blew-up all operations of thought, all points of view, and all statements by clarifying how everything is ultimately empty, and then he demolished emptiness with sunyata-sunyata, the emptiness of emptiness.

-For those unfamiliar with Nagarjuna’s thinking, and even for some who are, it is easy to mistake emptiness for a negative or nihilistic philosophy.
-That is a superficial understanding.
+For those unfamiliar with Nagarjuna’s thinking, and even for some who are, it is easy to mistake emptiness for a negative or nihilistic concept.
+But this is not the case.
 As Jaspers also wrote, “Emptiness permits the greatest openness, the greatest willingness to accept the things of the world as a starting point to make the great leap.”

 Everything is in harmony for the person who is in harmony with emptiness; but nothing stands in harmony with the person who is not in harmony with emptiness.”